PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 - Download `Student Lab Details` File from Qwiklabs interface for later reference
 - Click Open Console and authenticate to AWS account with credentials displayed in Qwiklabs
-- Verify your selected region in AWS console (top right) matches the lab-details.txt
+- Verify your selected region in AWS console (top right) matches the aws-gwlb-lab-secrets.txt
 - Open the [quiz](https://docs.google.com/forms/d/e/1FAIpQLSfkJdW2cz8kurjB0n7M-WvFOaqfRCuY6OemWf6okQheGO5LMQ/viewform) to answer questions as you go through the guide

 ### 3.1.1.
 Find SSH Key Pair Name